lyteword/chspurgeon-tod/volume-7/psalm-135.md

 c) That he is above all.

-2\.Why I know it.
+2\.
+Why I know it.

 a) Because he is "our Lord."

 b) By his operations in nature, providence, and grace (Ps 135:6-13).

-3\.My incorrigible obstinacy in this regard is proof against worshippers of all other gods: which gods are effeminate; without sovereignty; no god, or any god.— *W. B. H.*
+3\.
+My incorrigible obstinacy in this regard is proof against worshippers of all other gods: which gods are effeminate; without sovereignty; no god, or any god.— *W. B. H.*

 **Verse 6.** *Whatsoever the LORD pleased, that did he.* God's good pleasure in the work of grace.
 Seen, not in the death of the wicked, Eze 33:11; but in the election of his people, 1Sa 12:22; in the infliction of suffering on the substitute, Isa 53:10; in the provision of all fulness for his people in Christ, Col 1:19; in the arrangement of salvation by faith in Christ, Joh 6:39; in instituting preaching as the means of salvation, 1Co 1:21; in the adoption of believers as his children, Eph 1:5; in their sanctification, 1Th 4:3; in their ultimate triumph and reign, Lu 12:32.— *C. A. D.*